Ian Roberts (rugby league): Manly-Warringah

 Roberts signed a contract with the Manly Warringah Sea Eagles in 1990, and later said that the main reason he left South Sydney was the money.
 With Souths having major financial difficulties at the time, they simply couldn't match Manly's offer which was worth around AU$100,000 more.
-While Roberts was a guest on The Footy Show to promote an interview with Peter Sterling, his former Rabbitohs team mate and Captain Mario Fenech confessed that he had signed with the North Sydney Bears from 1991 for exactly the same reason Roberts joined Manly.
+While Roberts was a guest on The Footy Show to promote an interview with Peter Sterling, his former Rabbitohs teammate and Captain Mario Fenech confessed that he had signed with the North Sydney Bears from 1991 for exactly the same reason Roberts joined Manly.

 He quickly justified his value with selection for NSW in the 1990 State of Origin series, where his form for the series winning Blues was good enough to see him selected for his Test début against New Zealand in Wellington.
 Unfortunately a groin injury suffered late in the season saw Roberts miss selection on the 1990 Kangaroo Tour.
 He returned to Manly's lineup in 1991, helping the Sea Eagles to 2nd place in the minor premiership behind eventual premiers Penrith.
 Unfortunately, an injury suffered in a close loss to Canberra late in the season ended his season, though he was back to fitness to be selected for the Kangaroos short tour of Papua New Guinea.
-During the year he had again played 2 games for NSW in the Orign series (despite still suffering from groin injuries), as well as playing all 3 mid-season Tests against New Zealand.
+During the year he had again played 2 games for NSW in the Origin series (despite still suffering from groin injuries), as well as playing all 3 mid-season Tests against New Zealand.

 At the end of the 1994 NSWRL season, he went on the 1994 Kangaroo tour.
 Leading up front in Australia's Ashes-winning 23-4 Third Test victory at Elland Road.
 Not long after, Roberts signed with Super League despite his club and coach Bob Fulton remaining loyal to the Australian Rugby League.
 He played in Manly's upset loss to Canterbury in the 1995 ARL season's Grand Final.